patricklinpl/poshmark/README.md

 # Poshmark

-Automate the sharing of your listings.
+Automate the sharing part of your listings.

 ## Requirements